ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
   - name: Name of the new Imported Modeling Ply.
-  - id: Optional id of the new Imported Modeling Ply.
+  - id: Optional ID of the new Imported Modeling Ply.
   - active: Whether the ply is active or not.
   - offset: Whether the mesh defines the bottom, middle or top surface of the ply.
   - ply_material: Ply Material (Fabric).